Updated Spring 2021 Fellowship Program

 We must work to ensure that our political and justice systems provide fairness and dignity to all.
 Our nation was founded and continues to better itself, catalyzed by those who speak up for change and work to hold their government and their leaders accountable.
 Discovering Justice is investing in our next generation of change makers.

-The Discovering Justice Fellowship Program – Spring 2021
+The Discovering Justice Fellowship Program – Updated positions for Spring 2021

 Discovering Justice Fellows work directly with a staff person to help develop and/or run a Discovering Justice program and/or build the organization’s operational capacity.
-During the three month program from January to April, Fellows will learn a variety of skills including how to deliver civic education programming, work for social change, and run and manage a nonprofit organization.
+During the 12-16 week program from February to May, Fellows will learn a variety of skills including how to deliver civic education programming, work for social change, and run and manage a nonprofit organization.

 Development, Events, and Fundraising Fellowship